SuperOfficeDocs/superoffice-docs/user-guide/en/reports/labels/remove-format.md

 2. Select a label report (see [Show report properties][1]).
 3. Click the **Preview** button under the criteria list.
 The label dialog opens.
 4. Select the label format you want to remove and click **Delete**.
-5. When you are asked whether you want to delete the label format, click **Yes**.
+5. When you are asked if you want to delete the label format, click **Yes**.
 The label format is deleted.
 6. Close the dialog.

 <!-- Referenced links -->